-Remember when you did all that research and self-discovery?
+Remember back when you started on your website project?
+You did all that research and self-discovery.
 Now is the time to use that research to create some keyword-rich content for your web pages.

-Write content that incorporates terms that tie into your business and industry.
+You want content that incorporates terms that will tie into your business and industry.
 Use those terms in your titles and headings.
 Use relevant terms in your SEO meta data.
 Write content that weaves those terms and phrases into your text in a natural manner.
 Style your writing to match your target audience.

 Don’t copy someone else’s content.